From Martingale to Buckle: Dog Collars!

 The dog’s collar is one of the most important pieces of equipment that it wears.

 Not only does it identify it as a member of your family, but it also keeps it safe by attaching a leash.
-Over time, the dog’s collar can become dirty and covered in bacteria.

 There are a few different ways to clean the pet’s collar.